 And, if you're a guest, you'll get priority parking!

 Whatever you’re comfortable with.
 We just want you to be with us!

 We hope you’ll find this website to be a helpful introduction to who we are and what we are about.
-The best way to learn about The Haven, however, is to join us for our afternoon worship service.
+The best way to learn about The Haven, however, is to join us for our worship service each Sunday at 10am.
 If you choose to visit The Haven you will find us to be a welcoming, friendly, joyful, and diverse group, reflecting all ages and every stage of life.

 We invite you to stay for a bit after the service so that we can get to know you better.
 We tend to linger after the service for extended times of conversation.
 We enjoy the relationships we have with each other but we also love to meet new people.
 We hope that your tour through our website will encourage you to visit us in person.

 We know it can be difficult to be new somewhere.
 No matter who you are and where you find yourself in life, there’s a place for you here at The Haven.

 We extend a special welcome to those who are single, married, divorced, straight, gay, filthy rich, dirt poor, or no habla Ingles.
 We extend a special welcome to those who are crying newborns, skinny as a rail, or could afford to lose a few pounds.

 We welcome you if you can sing like Beyoncé or Michael Bublé, or if you can’t carry a note in a bucket.
 You’re welcome here if you’re “just browsing”, just woke up, or just got out of jail.
 We don’t care if you are more Reformed than John Calvin himself or haven’t been to church since little Billy’s baptism or Mary’s wedding.